Our Mission and Plan

 Project Steno will develop and publish statistics about our students as they progress at these schools and programs to help prospective students make an informed choice of school.

-Not all applicants will be interviewed or accepted.
-Applications can be found at the Getting Started button on this website.
+Registration form and applications can be found at the Getting Started page of this website.